Tony Brackens: College career

-Brackens attended the University of Texas at Austin, where he played for the Texas Longhorns football team from 1992 to 1995.
-He developed a reputation as a ferocious hitter as a defensive end.
-As senior in 1995, he was recognized as a consensus first-team All-American and was also a first-team All-Southwest Conference selection.
-He finished his career ranked eighth on the Longhorns' all-time list with 24 sacks.
-He was also a key contributor to the 1995 Longhorns team that went 10-1 and won the Southwest Conference and gained a berth in the 1996 Sugar Bowl against the Virginia Tech Hokies.
+As a junior in 1995, he was recognized as a consensus first-team All-American and was also, for the 3rd time, a first-team All-Southwest Conference selection.
+For the 3rd straight year led the team in tackles for a loss (tied with Chris Akins) and sacks; and also led the team in forced fumbles, a school-record tying 5 fumble recoveries and blocked kicks (again).
+He was a key contributor to the 1995 Longhorns team that went 10-1, won the Southwest Conference, gained a berth in the 1996 Sugar Bowl against the Virginia Tech Hokies and finished ranked #14. he was also named to the AFCA Good Works team for efforts on the field and in the community.